chantastic/sites/chan.dev/src/content/posts/lucide-in-astro.md

 title: Add Lucide Icons to Astro
 publishDate: 2023-07-31
 tags: [astro, svg]
-description: "How to add Lucide icons to an Astro site."
+description: 'How to add Lucide icons to an Astro site.'
 shoutouts: [astro, lucide]
 cover: ./lucide-in-astro.png
 coverAlt: spaceship launching from fictional planet with Astro and Lucide logos